Unable to Connect MS Outlook 2007/2010 To Exchange Server 2003: “Your Microsoft Exchange Server is unavailable”

 “Your Microsoft Exchange Server is unavailable”

-Such error message tends to appear when you have manually configured the Outlook profile.
+Such error message tends to appear due to numerous reasons.

 Otherwise, if your Outlook profile has been automatically configured, it will display an error message like: